hernantz/blog/content/socialism-works-but-doesnt-scale.md

 and policies probably assume too much.
 Regulations are slow to adapt and impose hidden costs.
 Politics become aggresively toxic.
 No one is satisfied.

-Here is where libertarians should step in and say: *I warned you about against feeding the demagogic leviathan*.
-Big government is a fiasco.
+Here is where libertarians should step in and say: *I warned you against feeding the demagogic leviathan*.
+Big government, and it's ever growing spending, is a fiasco.

-The dynamism and eficiency that capitalism achieves, in coordinating efforts of a society, producing better goods and cheaper services has no sutable oponent.
+The dynamism and eficiency that capitalism achieves, in coordinating efforts of a society between people that don't know each other to produce better goods and cheaper services has no sutable oponent.

 Free markets, tolerance, divergence, innovation, competition and freedom to experiment are indispensable at this scale.
 Now ideas of limiting authority,